Cook time: 50 mins | Prep time: 15 mins | Serves: 12

 • 1 tablespoon finely chopped flat-leaf parsley

-• sea salt flakes and freshly ground black pepper to taste
+• 1 teaspoon sea salt flakes, extra to taste

 • 1–2 shallots (spring onions), thinly sliced, to serve